 - Finally, drop the flapper into position and turn on the water supply valve under the toilet tank.

 PRO TIP: Sometimes, the problem is the float that’s attached to the toilet flapper chain.
-The float can be adjusted too.
+You can adjust the float too.
 Here’s a video that explains this simple process.

-While inspecting the toilet flapper, make sure it is not cracked or worn away.
-If so, you’ll need to move onto the next step: replacement.
+If you find that the toilet flapper has a crack or is wearing away, then you’ll need to move onto the next step: replacement.
 But don’t worry, we have some articles on how to do that too.
 See the “Resources” section below.

 Here are some great resources for adjusting, fixing, and replacing a toilet flapper.
 Also included is an in-depth article on how to replace a toilet handle system (which can be a related problem).